tenzir/tenzir/changelog/next/features/4757--chart-limit.md

-The TQL1 `chart` operator now has a `--limit` option to limit the number of events in the chart.
+The `--limit` option for the TQL1 `chart` operator controls the previously hardcoded upper limit on the number of events in a chart.
+The option defaults to 10,000 events.